-- The times given in the Matrix above are for licensable activities. - In the case of premises which encompass two or more uses it is incumbent on the applicant to state the primary use of the premises; this use must be supported by the management plan/operating schedule. - Any application which falls outside the times given in the Matrix will need to demonstrate a genuinely exceptional case to justify departure from the Policy.
-The reasons for the exception should be shown in the operating schedule and must demonstrate that there will be no derogation in the licensing objectives, including from departing customers
+- The times given in the Matrix above are for licensable activities. - In the case of premises which encompass two or more uses it is incumbent on the applicant to state the primary use of the premises; this use must be supported by the management plan/operating schedule. - Any applicant who wishes to operate outside the times given in the Matrix will need to demonstrate that its operation supports the Key Factors without undermining the Licensing Objectives.
+This must be shown in the operating schedule and must demonstrate that there will be no derogation in the licensing objectives, including from departing customers.
+Reliance on continuing good practice is unlikely to be sufficient where such applications for new or material variations are sought.

-Primary Function Residential Mixed Commercial and Residential Commercial Restaurant Yes until midnight Yes until 00.30 Yes until 01.00 Late Night Takeaways Yes until 22.00 Yes until midnight Yes until 01.00 Pub Bar Yes until 23.00, Midnight Friday and Saturday Yes until midnight Yes until 02.00 Non-Alcohol Led - e.g.Theatres etc. Yes until 23.00 Yes until midnight Yes until 01.00 Off-licence Yes until 22.00 Yes until midnight Yes until midnight Members' Club Yes until 23.00 Yes until midnight Yes until
+Primary Function Residential Mixed Commercial and Residential Commercial Restaurant Yes until midnight Yes until 00.30 Yes until 01.00 Late Night Takeaways Yes until 22.00 Yes until midnight Yes until 01.00 Pub Bar Yes until 23.00, midnight Friday and Saturday Yes until midnight Yes until 02.00 Non-Alcohol Led - e.g.Theatres etc. Yes until 23.00 Yes until midnight Yes until 01.00

-02.00 Village Halls Yes Yes Yes Wine Bars Yes until 23.00 midnight Friday and Saturday Yes until midnight Yes until 02.00 Sports Clubs Yes until 23.00 Yes until 00.30 Yes until 01.00 Coffee Shops Yes until 23.00 Yes until midnight Yes until 02.00 Caravan/Camping/Holiday Parks Consideration will be given to the licensable activities to be provided when determining an appropriate time Garages/Service Stations Consideration will be given to the licensable activities to be provided when determining an appropriate time
+Off-licence Yes until 22.00 Yes until midnight Yes until midnight Members' Club Yes until 23.00 Yes until midnight Yes until 02.00 Village and Community Halls Yes until 23.00, midnight Friday and Saturday Yes until midnight Yes until 02.00 Wine Bars Yes until 23.00 midnight Friday and Saturday Yes until midnight Yes until 02.00 Sports Clubs Yes until 23.00 Yes until 00.30 Yes until 01.00 Coffee Shops Yes until 23.00 Yes until midnight Yes until 02.00 Caravan/Camping/Holiday Consideration will be given to the licensable activities Parks to be provided when determining an appropriate time Garages/Service Stations Consideration will be given to the licensable activities to be provided when determining an appropriate time

-^{}premises with limited or no seating and primarily focused on the sale of hot food to take away including delivery the type/nature of the business
+^{}premises with limited or no seating and primarily focused on the sale of hot food to take away including delivery